Autologistic actor attribute models: Estimation

 Estimation of model parameters, and evaluation of standard errors (for the purposes of hypothesis testing), is conducted using Markov chain Monte Carlo maximum likelihood estimation (MCMC-MLE), building on approaches such as the Metropolis–Hastings algorithm.
 Such approaches are required to estimate the model's parameters across an intractable sample space for moderately-size networks.
-After model estimation, good-of-fit testing, through the sampling of random networks from the fitted model, should be performed to ensure that the model adequately fits the observed data.
+After model estimation, goodness-of-fit testing, through the sampling of random networks from the fitted model, should be performed to ensure that the model adequately fits the observed data.

 ALAAM estimation, while not perfect, has been demonstrated to be relatively robust to partially missing data, due to random sampling or snowball sampling data collection techniques.